Personal Health Device Implementation Guide

 A 'spot modality' means that the pulse oximeter sensed over a period long enough to obtain a stable average.

 Should we move Supplemental Type information to an extension?
 In the PHD IG v1.0 an attempt was made to avoid extensions as much as possible.
-In this version we are using extensions for less often used elements of the IEEE 11073 PHD ACOM model and in places were the PHD model and the FHIR model forn observation are too different to have a 1-1 mapping between data elements of these models.
-The question is if this applies to Supplemental Type information as well.
-Should IEEE 11073-10206/20601 Supplemental Information be modeled as a FHIR Observation.component or as an extension in FHIR?
-Input is welcome.
+In this version we are using extensions for less-often used elements of the IEEE 11073 PHD ACOM model and in places were the PHD model and the FHIR model for observation are too different to have a 1-1 mapping between data elements of these models.
+The question is if this applies to Supplemental Type information as well. - Is it appropriate to map IEEE supplemental information to `observation.component` as a generic and pragmatic solution? - Moving forward, should IEEE 11073-10206/20601 Supplemental Information be modeled as a FHIR `Observation.component` or as an extension in FHIR?
+Input is welcome!

 Identifier

 To prevent data duplication during uploads, and enable use of conditional create transactions, identifiers are provided for the Observations described in this IG.
 No additional meaning is associated with those identifiers.
+Details can be found in the Identifier section.
 Other systems may add further identifiers.

 FHIR element Description